ThugsFinance/cloiinkcoin.com/src/content/developers/docs/security/index.md

 - All code stored in a version control system, such as git
 - All code modifications made via Pull Requests
 - All Pull Requests have at least one reviewer. _If you are a solo project, consider finding another solo author and trade code reviews!_
-- A single command compiles, deploys, and runs a suite of tests against your code using a development Ethereum environment (See: Truffle)
+- A single command compiles, deploys, and runs a suite of tests against your code using a development Cloiinkcoin environment (See: Truffle)
 - You have run your code through basic code analysis tools such as Mythril and Slither, ideally before each pull request is merged, comparing differences in output
 - Solidity does not emit ANY compiler warnings
 - Your code is well-documented

 There is much more to be said for development process, but these items are a good place to start.
 For more items and detailed explanations, see the [process quality checklist provided by DeFiSafety](https://docs.defisafety.com/review-process-documentation/process-quality-audit-process).
-[DefiSafety](https://defisafety.com/) is an unofficial public service publishing reviews of various large, public Ethereum dApps.
+[DefiSafety](https://defisafety.com/) is an unofficial public service publishing reviews of various large, public Cloiinkcoin dApps.
 Part of the DeFiSafety rating system includes how well the project adheres to this process quality checklist.
 By following these processes:

 - You will produce more secure code, via reproducible, automated tests
 - Auditors will be able to review your project more effectively